henrimie/slass/README.md

 -- **useradm** - Is owner of the files in the server folder, can add/delete/modify files and manage servers.
 You can use your normal user account with sudo privileges for this.
 Make sure he is in **grpserver** (see below).</br>
 -- **userlnch** - Is the owner of the server process once fired up.
 For security reasons, he should not be able to get a shell nor become root.
 </br></br>*Use strong Passwords for both users anyway, never hand them out!
 A server with web access is not a toy!*</br></br>
 -- **grpserver** - a user group in which both preceding noted users must be, preferably as initial-group.
-Add additional users to that group, to allow them to make basic maintenance of the gameserver (update, mod/mission install, restart, cfg changes)
+Add additional users to that group, to allow them to make basic maintenance of the gameserver (update, mod/mission install, restart, cfg changes)</br>
--- **antistasi_download_url** - URL to use to download Antistasi.
+-- **antistasi_download_url** - URL to be used for Antistasi download.
 Check latest from <a target="_blank" href="http://www.a3antistasi.com/mod">http://www.a3antistasi.com/mod</a>
 - prepare the server config files in **./installer/rsc**</br>
 **a3common.cfg** - master config file containing settings common for all server instances.</br>
 **a3indi.cfg** - template config file containing individual settings for each server instance.
-After installation, four individual copies of this file will exist, edit them if needed.</br>
+After installation, four individual copies of this file will exist, edit them if needed.
+(For default Antistasi installation there should be no need for editing.)</br>
 **basic.cfg** - loaded as -cfg file by the server process</br>
 **profile.Arma3Profile** - the Arma3Profile of the Server, set difficulty there</br>
 **prepserv.sh** - defines the server name, among other stuff.
 Edit the entry **hostname_base="Generic Arma3"** and the entry **" hostname id1=' Antistasi Altis' to your wishes.
 The final server name will be composed as</br>